myriamgoude/bearer-hub/README.md

 ## Local development

-The local site is available at http://localhost:8000/

-The in-browser GraphiQL interface is available at http://localhost:8000/___graphql
+With `yarn start` running, the local site is available at http://localhost:8000/ and GraphiQL, the in-browser GraphQL interface, is available at http://localhost:8000/___graphql

 ## Environments